Quansight-Labs/free-threaded-compatibility/docs/faq.md

 cannot find another wheel that is compatible.
 Since there isn't a free-threaded wheel, pip installs the pure Python wheel instead, and there is no opportunity to catch this case at install time in e.g. a `setup.py` file.
-The Cython 3.1 release will include a wheel with compiled code that supports the free-threaded build.
+The Cython 3.1 release will fix this problem once and for all.

 ## `pip install jupyter` fails